|

 copyright reasons, Best Classical Tunes

-is not attempting to provide a library of live recordings by professional
+is not attempting to provide a comprehensive library of live recordings by professional

-are indicated by a large blue button on the tune details screen.
-Non-subscribers
+are indicated by the 'stream audio/video' button on the tune details screen.

-- I don't have the Sibelius program.
-How can I get the score into my own
+- How can I get the score into my own

 music notation program?